Skip to main content Skip to Footer

-Try the calculator to see what you would pay for child care if the Minnesota Legislature invested resources necessary to meet its child care affordability goal.
-Families would pay between 0% and 7% of their income toward care, depending on what they earn in a year.
+Use this calculator to see what your family might pay for child care under a Minnesota affordability model.
+Under this model, families may pay between 0% and 7% of their income toward child care, depending on household income and family size.

 Annual family income includes the amount of money, before taxes and deductions, you and a spouse who lives with you make from work, plus any additional income you report on your taxes.
 If you are self-employed, use net income.
 You can also enter your gross income from the past tax year.